Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 ```
 ![](img/20230610-041038.png)

-The command output prints the labels, but it doesn't make it easy to understand which labels are part of which policies.
+The command output from above prints the labels but it doesn't make it easy to understand which labels are part of which policies.
 Use the following command to get a better view of the labels in each policy:
 ```powershell
 function Get-PvLabelPolicy {
     param(